NearlyTRex/Stem/eaglshell/trunk/ReadMe.txt

-EAGLShell is an implementation of a stem shell using EAGL, that builds for iPhone Simulator and iPhone OS.
+EAGLShell is an implementation of a stem shell using EAGL, that builds for iPhone Simulator and iPhone OS (iPhone and iPad).
 It is a feature complete, production-ready shell.

 EAGLShell includes some extensions to the standard shell interface.
 You should #include "eaglshell/EAGLShell.h" to get the extended interface.
 It provides facilities for working with the iPhone's status bar, keyboard, and accelerometer.
 See the documentation in EAGLShell.h for details.
 Some things to note: